 1. Project Management Institute, Project Management Job Growth and Talent Gap 2017–2027, on the Internet at https://www.pmi.org/-/media/pmi/documents/public/pdf/learning/job-growth-report.pdf?sc_lang_temp=en (visited on February 22, 2019).

 2. Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, "Computer and Information Systems Managers: Summary," on the Internet at https://www.bls.gov/ooh/management/computer-and-information-systems-managers.htm (visited February 22, 2019).
+This data represents national figures and is not based on school-specific information.
 Conditions in your area may vary.

 3. Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, "Construction Managers: Summary," on the Internet at https://www.bls.gov/ooh/management/construction-managers.htm (visited February 22, 2019).
+This data represents national figures and is not based on school-specific information.
 Conditions in your area may vary.

 4. Project Management Institute, "What is Project Management?" on the Internet at https://www.pmi.org/about/learn-about-pmi/what-is-project-management (visited on February 22, 2019).